therooler/jaxmg/README.md

 The current version of `jaxmg` has the following limitations:

-- **No Hermitian matrices** We currently only have support for symmetric matrices.
+- **No Hermitian matrices:** We currently only have support for symmetric matrices.
 Complex numbers are supported on the cuSolverMg side, but would require some more development to deal with the XLA data strucutres jax provides.

 - **Potential invalid tilings:** It is possible that for a given $N\times N$ matrix the provided `T_A` does not allow one to use a single `jax.lax.all_to_all` call to bring the matrix to cyclic 1D form.
 In this case we raise an error, and suggest both a smaller and larger `T_A` that would enable the data remapping.
 This problem mostly occurs for small matrices, where the number of tiles is small and `T_A` is close to the shard size.

-- **Maximum tilings** If the tiling `T_A` is too small, the solver can slow down significantly.
+- **Maximum tilings:** If the tiling `T_A` is too small, the solver can slow down significantly.
 In the cuSolverMg documentation, the recommended value for `T_A` is "256 or above".
 There is no maximum value of `T_A` for `jaxmg.potrf` and `jaxmg.potri`.
 However, for the symmetric eigensolver `jaxmg.syevd`, the maximum value of `T_A` equals 1024.

-- **Maximum number of GPUs** According to the cuSolverMg documentation, the current maximum number of GPUs is 16.
+- **Maximum number of GPUs:** According to the cuSolverMg documentation, the current maximum number of GPUs is 16.
 Going beyond this value will raise a an error from within CUDA code.

-- **No multi-node communcation** We are currently restricted to a single node.
+- **No multi-node communcation:** We are currently restricted to a single node.
 However, as of CUDA 13, there is a new distributed linear algebra library called [cuSolverMp](https://docs.nvidia.com/cuda/cusolvermp/) with similar capabilities as cuSolverMg, that does support multi-node computations as well as >16 devices.
 Given the similarities in syntax, it should be straightforward to also eventually support this.
 The only complication is that cuSolverMp requires the matrix to be sharded in cyclic 2D form.

 ## Development